Bluescape touch screen clients

 Outcomes

 The touch clients were deployed across enterprise conference rooms, university classrooms, government situational awareness rooms, and production suites at major M&E companies.
-The Summon to Me patent stands as one of the most concrete outcomes of design work I've been part of: an interaction that started from a genuine user problem with no obvious solution.
+The Summon to Me patent stands as one of the most concrete outcomes of design work I've been part of: an interaction that started from a genuine user problem with no obvious solution, and ended up protecting a novel approach to a problem nobody had solved before.

 Reflection

-Designing for wall-scale forced me to think about human physicality in a way that screen design rarely does.
+Designing at the wall scale forced me to think about human physicality in a way that screen design rarely does.
 The body matters.
 Where people stand, how far they can reach, whether they're tall or short.
 These are real constraints the interface has to work around.
-Summon to Me was the product of taking that constraint seriously rather than papering over it.

 The core insight seems obvious once you've solved it: when the screen is bigger than your reach, the UI has to come to you.
 It wasn't obvious at the start.
 It came from spending real time with the hardware, watching people use it, and being willing to invent something that hadn't existed before.